skalinets/skalinets.github.io/_posts/2018-06-15-hashing-stuff.md

 var isTheSame = r == PasswordVerificationResult.Success;
 {% endhighlight%}

-It is less attractive because of messing with `PasswordVerificationResult`. and one can ask "why not just compute the hash again and compare it with a stored one?".
+It is less attractive because of messing with `PasswordVerificationResult`, and one can ask "why not just compute the hash again and compare it with a stored one?".
 The answer is that `PasswordHasher<TUser>.HashPassword()` produces different hash for the same input every time, and the only way to validate the hash is the `VerifyHashedPassword()` method.